ramzi-omari/React-Course/README.md

 > note: if we need to excute some code after the state has been changed we mustn't place it after the state method, instead we place it within the collback function

+### Destructuring props and state

+Destructuring is a convenient way of accessing multiple properties stored in objects and arrays...
+When used, destructuring does not modify an object or array but rather copies the desired items from those data structures into variables.
+These new **variables can be accessed** later on in a **React component**.

+- in **functional component** we just need to change props into ({param1,param2}) OR declare const {param1,param2}= props
+- in **class component** we declare const {param1,param2}= state

+and then we delete (this.props/this.state) in the render HTML

 ## Event Handling